nadeemmh/nadeemmh.github.io/_posts/2021-02-09-model_optimisation.md

 The objective of machine learning is to create a model that performs well and gives accurate predictions for a given data set.
 In order to make accurate predictions, we must optimise the model to suit our needs and train the data correctly.
 This process is called model optimisation.

-Machine learning optimisation is the process of adjusting the hyperparameters in order to minimize the cost function by using the optimization techniques.
+Machine learning optimisation is the process of adjusting the hyperparameters in order to minimise the cost function by using the optimisation techniques.
 It is important to minimise the cost function because it describes the discrepancy between the true value of the estimated parameter and what the model has predicted (minimising the error).

 ## K-Fold Cross-Validation
 K-fold cross-validation is a technique for assessing how a model generalises to an independent data set.
 It is primarily used in machine learning to estimate the proficiency of a model on unseen data.
 It uses a limited sample in order to estimate how the model is expected to perform in general when used to make predictions on data not used during the training of the model.